mareklibra/assisted-ui-single/README.md

 export CYPRESS_RECORDINGS=./cypress.recordings # whatever directory, can be /tmp export CYPRESS_BASE_URL=http://localhost:5173 # The URL of the application export CYPRESS_PULL_SECRET_B64="`base64 -w0 ../YOUR_PULL_SECRET.FILE.json`"
+# export CYPRESS_SKIP_CREATE_CLUSTER=yes # By default, the test is not skipped and empty assisted-service DB is expected.
+Use this option to re-run test once the former one passed and so the assisted-service is with one Cluster already.

 # Prepare storage for recordings
 rm -rf ${CYPRESS_RECORDINGS}